m-ghonim/weather-journal/README.md

 ### getWeather(zip, units)
 - Fetches US weather data from [openweathermap.org](https://openweathermap.org/) based on supplied zip code.
 - `units` can be either 'standard', 'metric' or 'imperial'.
 Default value is 'metric'.

+### postData(data)
+- Takes weather data as an argument and then posts the (Date, Temperature and User-input) to server

+### getRecentEntry()
+-  Fetch most recent entry from the server and display it to the user

+### throwError(err, msg)
+- Helper function to handle errors
+- Takes an Error object `err` and a message `msg` , prints the Error object to console and displays the message to the user on the web page

 ## Version History
 - Initial commit
 - Add function to fetch weather data
-- Add function to send date, temperature and user feelings to server
+- Add function to POST date, temperature and user feelings to server
 - Add function to retrieve most recent data from server and display it